• Skip to primary navigation

 Instructions

-• To a glass bowl, add the peanut butter, honey, and vanilla (if using), and microwave for 1 minute.
+• Add the peanut butter, honey, and pure vanilla extract, if using, to a large microwave safe bowl.
+Microwave for 1 minute.

 Notes: